Welcome to my website! I hope you enjoy it!

 After ordination, I served as rabbi of Congregation Beth Israel in Lansdale, PA until 1988 when I came to Ann Arbor.
 The synagogue was in a lovely, quiet, mostly rural community in which I learned the value of close relationships within congregations of any size.

-Working and living in a university community has been a fantastic experience.
-My pulpit work continues to be a source of great joy for me and, thanks to some very kind nominations by members of the congregation, I was honored by the Forward in March, 2015 as one of the 33 most inspiring rabbis in the US.
+Working and living in a university community was a fantastic experience.
+My pulpit work was always a source of great joy for me and, thanks to some very kind nominations by members of the congregation, I was honored by the Forward in March, 2015 as one of the 33 most inspiring rabbis in the US.

 There are several interests that I have emphasized in my years in the rabbinate.
 One of those has been writing.
 I have written many essays and articles in various publications and recently published my first book entitled The Long Way Around: Stories and Sermons from a Life’s Journey.
 The book, available through Amazon.com, is a combination of a memoir and sermons which have been inspired by the stories and experiences of my life.